deanne-julia-luis/docana-project-Expressive-Punctuation-Patterns/README.md

 ***

-# Project Title
+# Expressive Punctuation Patterns

-_Group members: Name 1, Name 2, Name 3_
+_Group members: Oksana Melnyk, Deanne Julia Luis
 ## Introduction

 Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
 Then, clearly describe the main question or problem your project is designed to solve.